SN1987A neutrino burst: limits on flavor conversion: Conclusion

 \section{Conclusion}

 In this paper, we have explored the role of flavor conversion in the SN1987A neutrino data, and how it can impose limits on the flavor conversion mechanism.
 We found that the time-integrated model, which uses only the energy information, could not put any limit on the electron antineutrino survival probability $P_{\overline{e}\overline{e}}$.
 The same happens for the time-dependent models that consider antineutrino emission only from the cooling mechanism.
 However, with the existence of an accretion emission of electron antineutrinos, strong limits are imposed on low values of $P_{\overline{e}\overline{e}}$.
 This is impressive given the low statistics of the SN1987A neutrino data and it is in agreement with the previous work of Lamb and Loredo \cite{Loredo:2001rx} in which the data shows a strong preference for the existence of an accretion component.
-Our results may contradict the conclusions of Vissani in \cite{Vissani2014-me}, where it is placed that flavor conversion play no significant role in the analysis.
-Nevertheless, from his paper description, it seems that he uses only one spectrum for each flavor instead of two (cooling and accretion), which is equivalent to our results on the model with only a cooling component.
-Moreover, his affirmation is regarding the implications of flavor conversion on the astrophysical parameters, which seems indeed negligible.

-Despite \cite{Pagliaroli:2008ur} claim a stability of best-fit values of astrophysical parameters, we found a high dependency on initial conditions in the frequentist approach of maximum likelihood estimation in equation (\ref{eq:likelihood}), where multiple local minima could easily be interpreted as the global best-fit.
+In previous works, such as \cite{pagliaroli2007first}, it was already pointed out that the inverted mass hierarchy was disfavored in MSW adiabatic scenario with a significance of 3$\sigma$ for some values of $\theta_{13}$, which was unknown at that time.
+Here we confirm this statement, as it can be seen from the figures \ref{fig:Pee_profile_time_dependent_Coo_Acc} and \ref{fig:Pee_profile_time_dependent_Coo_Acc_Cont}.
+Our improvement to their analysis was to use the current well-known neutrino vacuum mixing angles \cite{Gonzalez-Garcia:2021dve} and extend the analysis to the whole spectrum of possible values for the survival probability $P_{\overline{e}\overline{e}}$.

 As we discussed, our analysis does not consider any time or energy dependency on $P_{\overline{e}\overline{e}}$, which may happen when we consider collective effects due to neutrino-neutrino forward scattering.
 We leave the study of time and energy dependency for a future paper.
 In any case, our results can still be used to constrain conversion models that result in a fixed value for $P_{\overline{e}\overline{e}}$.